Big Data Stream Processing with Amazon Web Services

 Splitting App execution steps into microservices

 This is by no means an easy process for the existing apps.
 However, it is worth the try as microservices handle high data loading very well.
 Slow steps are moved to the background from the main execution chain or being scaled with the additional resources.
-We’ll review this approach in details in the context of Kinesis DataStream.
+We’ll review this approach in detail in the context of Kinesis DataStream.

 Architecture using Data Streams